You have reached the personal website for Dennis Dimick.

-Go to Eyes on Earth if you want to find out about my new collaborative educational project with photographer Jim Richardson.
+Go to Eyes on Earth to find out about my collaborative educational project with photographer Jim Richardson.
 Our goal is to inspire a new generation of environmental photographers using the scientific research underpinning the emerging Anthropocene epoch.

-My primary journalistic focus has been creating long-form environmental photography projects on the collision between humanity and the planet.
-I am often asked, and welcome the opportunity, to present slide show lectures on looming environmental issues in the emerging Anthropocene.
+My primary journalistic focus is nurturing the creation of long-form environmental photography projects focusing on the collision between humanity and the planet.
+I present slide show lectures on looming environmental issues of the Anthropocene at universities, conferences, and meetings.